susan-davis/stellar-core/EPISODES.md

 - Undo an error that resulted in a dystopian timeline
 - Submarine-style duel with a Tiberian Raptor
 - Advanced new civilization with a dark secret
 - Previous Union survey team affected developing civilization, creating a dystopian mess
 - Monster crawl; the monster is a misunderstood alien life form
-- Hyperintelligent civilization doesn't understand Union is sentient;
-  collects specimens for zoo
+- Hyperintelligent civilization doesn't understand Union is sentient; collects specimens for zoo (overdone?)
-- Competing with the Quellans for a developing system
 - Meditation about the nature of sentient life
 - Lower decks episode
 - Clip show
-- A recurring Quellan ship leader becomes an interesting nemesis
-- A conspiracy (Harmony?) at the centre of the Fleet leadership
-- Captured and interrogated by the Bad Guys
+- First contact with a very different form of intelligent life
+- Botched first contact from the contactee's perspective
+- Race for the ruins of an ascended hyperadvanced civilization
+- Charismatic rogue criminal steals something vital to the Union at a critical moment
+-

 ## Admired source episodes: